planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 A rendering transformation allows processing to be carried out on data within the GeoServer rendering pipeline.
 This means that the process gets applied dynamically, between when it is accessed by GeoServer and it gets rendered as an image and shipped to your browser.

 A rendering transformation isn't any different from a process or chain of processes.
 The difference is that a process (through WPS) is executed at a given time and returns any number of outputs.
-A rendering transformation is a process that is executed in the process of rendering a WMS image.
+A rendering transformation is a process that is executed in during rendering a WMS image.

 Theoretically, any WPS process can be executed as a rendering transformation.